-A shared stormwater management facility is planned for all of Phase 1.
-Drawing 03-SP illustrates the Preliminary Site Plan for Phase 1 of Orange South.
-A Preliminary Parcel Plan, Drawing 04-PP, illustrates the preliminary subdivision plan for Phase 1 of Orange South along with parking and building zoning setbacks.
+A Preliminary Parcel Plan, Drawing 03-PP, illustrates the preliminary subdivision plan and anticipated easements for Phase 1 of Orange South along with parking and building zoning setbacks.
 A full Zoning Code Analysis for the Phase 1 Site Plan is included in Appendix A.